-In this lesson, we will talk about how to tell the time in Portuguese, it’s one of the skills that we practice daily in our conversations, so we will see how to talk about time, and learn some useful vocab, let’s get started!
+In this lesson, we will talk about how to tell the time in Portuguese (with audio), it’s one of the skills that we practice daily in our conversations, so we will see how to talk about time, and learn some useful vocab, let’s get started!

 How To Tell The Time In Portuguese